DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{< img src="tracing/trace_view/spanlist.png" alt="Trace View" style="width:90%;">}}

-Displays [resources][1] by grouping ([service][2] by default) and sorts them according to their count of spans.
+Displays [resources][1] by group ([service][2] by default) and sorts them according to their count of spans.
 This visualization is useful for scanning latency information by resource or grouping.

 Filter resources by type or naming information using the corresponding buttons and text-based search.